Our team

 Founder & Executive Director

-Dr. Perry is a incoming pediatric resident physician, advocate, and educator.
+Dr. Perry is a pediatric resident physician, advocate, and educator.
 She prides herself on bringing attention to Black girls' challenges and the joys of their lives.

 Kimberly King, M.S.